 Below are the lists of points that describe the comparisons between TypeScript vs flow.

 |Inception||Open Source and Free programming language developed at Microsoft||Not a programming language but is a flow-based typing tool|

 |Which is to be used when||If you are working on Angular 2+, this becomes a better choice as it is the prevalent language in the angular community.||If you are working on React, Flow becomes a better choice as it easily seems to integrate with babel and the already present infrastructure.|

 |Services||Along with the provision of static typing, it provides you with great language services and appropriate tooling, which includes those like code refactoring, navigation, and auto-completion.||Along with the provision of static typing, flow provides to you a wide range of interprocedural analysis and develops an in-depth understanding of your code|

 |Type||You have to be sure about the type that you specify||Your major focus lies on what to do rather than worrying about types|

-Both Typescripts vs Flow is amazing products in their own domain.
+Both Typescripts vs Flow are amazing products in their own domain.
 Both Typescripts vs Flow is helpful in making you write the correct code.
 There is no right and wrong in choosing the tool, so choose what your business demands and your project needs.
-I hope you must have liked.
+I hope you must have liked it.
 TypeScript vs flow this post.
 Stay tuned to our blog for more posts like these.